-When you choose to paint pavers a few compromises are made in terms of structural integrity, aesthetic appeal, and even durability.
+You see, when you choose to paint pavers a few compromises are made in terms of structural integrity, aesthetic appeal, and even durability.

-With time, painting layers are bound to peel, especially if the pavers are heavily used, such as a driveway, for instance.
+With time, painting layers are bound to peel, especially if the pavers are heavily used (such as a driveway, for instance).

-Also, the finishing one can obtain from painting pavers is heavily dependent on one’s own talent for it.
+Besides, the finishing one can obtain from painting pavers is heavily dependent on one’s own talent for it.

 Alternatives To Painting Pavers